-Pupils will be taught how to report unpleasant Internet content.
+Pupils will be taught how to report unpleasant Internet content and advised as to appropriate actions to take when they are upset about something they've seen.

 4. E-mail

 When available, pupils may only use approved Academy e-mail accounts on the Academy network.
 Pupils are not permitted to use their own personal email accounts on Academy equipment.